-Planet-bpm.com interviews Moritz Gnann, a 33 year old German conductor.
+Planet-bpm.com interviews Moritz Gnann, a 35 year old German conductor.
 He explains to us how to build up an international career as a conductor.
-He tells us about motivations, opportunities and how to make money as a conductor.
+He tells us about motivations, opportunities and how to make a living as a conductor.

-Germany is a reference for nearly everyone in this business, in regards to music education, but also considering the cultural offer we have, the concentration of talents and especially because of the still best working opportunities as a musician, because people really invest in music: going to the opera, a concert or musical.
-It is true that our universities are probably not as known worldwide as US institutions like the Manhattan School of Music (New York, NY), the Rice University Shepherd School of Music – Houston, TX, Juilliard School – New York, NY. (editorial note: in the top 15 of the best schools in the world there is just the Oberlin Conservatory of Music – Oberlin, OH on the last position as a German school).
-But although our schools do not have this “marketing image” everyone knows that the education in Germany music wise is nearly exellent at all universities.
+Germany is a reference for nearly everyone in this business, in regards to music education, but also considering the cultural offer we have, the concentration of talents and especially because of the still best working opportunities as a musician, because people really invest in music: It starts with the Musikschule, going to the opera, a concert or musical.
+It is true that our universities are probably not as known worldwide as US institutions like the Manhattan School of Music (New York, NY), the Rice University Shepherd School of Music – Houston, TX, Juilliard School – New York, NY. (editorial note: in the top 15 of the best schools in the world there is just the Oberlin Conservatory of Music).
+But although our schools do not have this “marketing image” everyone knows that the standard of education in Germany music wise is nearly exellent at all universities.
 Every institution is very specialized.
-I for instance went to the Universität der Künste in Berlin because I wanted to learn conducting with a certain teacher.
-In Germany it works more like this, you look for the professionales rather than for the image of the university.
+I for instance went to the Universität der Künste in Berlin, because I wanted to learn conducting with a certain teacher.
+In Germany it works more like this, you look for the professionals rather than for the image of the university.

 How does one decide to become a conductor?

 In my case I started with piano and violin and after a some time I realized that I was not good enough with these instruments to start a professional career, but I certainly wanted to be a musician.
 Then with 17 years I had the unique chance to conduct a local orchestra and I fell in love with the job.
 From when I was very little I knew my life would be linked to music.